stevearc/aerial.nvim/README.md

   -- To disable dynamic resizing, set this to be equal to max_width min_width = 10,

-  -- Set default symbol icons to use Nerd Font icons (see https://www.nerdfonts.com/) nerd_font = "auto",
+  -- Set default symbol icons to use patched font icons (see https://www.nerdfonts.com/) -- "auto" will set it to true if nvim-web-devicons or lspkind-nvim is installed. nerd_font = "auto",

-  -- Whether to open aerial automatically when entering a buffer.
+  -- If true, open aerial automatically when entering a new buffer.
-  -- Can also be specified per-filetype as a map (see below) open_automatic = false,
+  -- This can be a filetype map (see :help aerial-filetype-map) open_automatic = false,

   -- If open_automatic is true, only open aerial if the source buffer is at